dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 available to you -- even in the midst of manipulating C data.

-Cython Hello World
+Cython0 Hello World
 ===================

-As Cython can accept almost any valid python source file, one of the hardest things in getting started is just figuring out how to compile your extension.
+As Cython0 can accept almost any valid python source file, one of the hardest things in getting started is just figuring out how to compile your extension.

 So lets start with the canonical python hello world::